AntonAcorn/MyLibrary/readme.md

 ## Review
 This is an online library, a CRUD (Create, Read, Update, Delete) application where users can add, edit, and delete person cards and books.
 They can also assign books to specific individuals.
+Or just search books.
 This application is deployed on an Amazon Web Services (AWS) Elastic Compute Cloud (EC2) and can be accessed through the provided [link](http://mylibrary-env.eba-6fniism4.us-east-1.elasticbeanstalk.com).
 It provides a user-friendly